 Arrangements for entry into Nursery/Reception will be explained to parents in detail at the pre school parents' meetings.
 Teachers will work closely with parents to ensure that children feel happy and secure in their new environment.

 NURSERY

 Children due to start Nursery are admitted in groups, over a period of 1-2 weeks.
-They must have reached their 3rd birthday.
+They are entitled to a place the term after their 3rd birthday.